Telepsychiatry Companies

 • Pool of resources: This solution helps the inpatient team know they have a pool of resources for the patient when they’re trying to arrange follow-up appointments.
 If there’s a gap, these resources ensure the patient has a safe landing out of the hospital/outpatient setting.

-• Warm hand-off for patient care: Effective communication during the hand-off is crucial for success.
-At Iris, we use the same electronic health record (EHR) as the healthcare organization, and can help ensure the assessment and notes are documented for the primary care physician and therapist..
-The hand-off ensures seamless communication and updates the next provider on the treatment plan, including medication adjustments and patient progress.
+• Coordinated transition: Effective communication and care coordination is crucial for success.
+At Iris, we use the same electronic health record (EHR) as the healthcare organization and can help ensure the assessment and notes are documented for the primary care physician and therapist.
+This practice ensures seamless communication and updates the next provider on the treatment plan, including medication adjustments and patient progress.

-By working with a telehealth solution that is technology-neutral and can integrate into an organization’s patient outreach process, healthcare organizations can seamlessly ensure patients receive the short term care they need to address their mental health conditions and develop treatment plans as needed.
+By working with a telehealth solution that is technology-neutral and can integrate into an organization’s patient outreach process, healthcare organizations can seamlessly ensure patients receive the care they need to address their behavioral health conditions and develop treatment plans as needed.

 Here’s what people are saying about utilizing Bridge Care Services at their organization: